-Here's a short clip demonstrating how to use macros in SelfCAD: https://www.youtube.com/watch?v=LhNL9o-9hzw.
+Here is a video demonstrating how to use macros in SelfCAD.

 Both tools are used in converting polygons into 3D models but the difference is the extrusion tool creates a surface model (shape design) where’s add thickness creates a solid model (geometric description of the model).
 See this video to learn more.

 Please check if the objects are grouped Group is considered as one object hence UVs are changing for all its parts.